 The Benefits Of Pre-Divorce Counseling

-Tahini tells us that in cases with no history of violence, pre-divorce counseling is actually legally mandated for couples who apply for a divorce.
-Some couples may opt for marriage counseling before they’re even thinking about a divorce.
+In cases with no history of violence, pre-divorce counseling is actually legally mandated for couples seeking to end their marriage.
+Some couples may opt for marriage counseling before they even think about a divorce.
 More often than not, this turns out to be a smart decision.
-When a trained professional, and more importantly an impartial third party, is determined to diagnose what’s best for you, it can help both of you tremendously.
+When a trained professional, and more importantly an impartial third party, steps in to help you determine what’s best for you, it can help both of you tremendously.
 Some of the benefits of pre-divorce counseling are:

-1. Understanding the root cause of your problems
+1. It helps you understand the root cause of your conflicts

 One of the most significant benefits of going to separation counseling before your divorce is the possibility of understanding exactly what it is that’s causing a rift between you and your spouse.
-In some situations, couples often change their minds about divorce and end up getting back together, stepping into a healthier relationship.
+Many couples who resolve conflicts that come up in the process change their minds about divorce and end up getting back together, stepping into a healthier relationship.

 Related Reading: Should You Get A Divorce? – Take This Divorce Checklist